-The near ubiquitous nature of cell phones combined with WIFI hotspots and 3G networks (and increasing amounts of 4G LTE networks) allowing fast and easy access to the internet from handheld devices, has meant an explosion in mobile internet use.
-The Pew Mobile access 2010 report (Smith, 2010) found that in early 2010 almost two thirds (59%) of American adults go online wirelessly.
+The near ubiquitous nature of mobile phones, combined with Wi-Fi hotspots and 3G networks (and increasing numbers of 4G LTE networks), allowing fast and easy access to the internet from handheld devices, has meant an explosion in mobile internet use.
+The Pew Mobile Access 2010 report (Smith 2010) found that in early 2010 almost two-thirds (59%) of American adults go online wirelessly.
 This included 40% of American adults accessing the internet from a mobile phone.
 If there is any doubt that this figure is increasing, the same report also highlights that in the 18-25 year old age group, 65% of people in their study accessed the internet from their mobile phone.
-This message is reinforced by the ECAR study of US students (Smith & Caruso, 2010), which found that 63% of students surveyed owned an "internet capable handheld device."
+This message is reinforced by the ECAR study of United States (US) students (Smith and Caruso 2010), which found that 63% of students surveyed owned an internet capable handheld device.
 About half (43%) of these used the internet from their device daily (up from 29% in 2009).
-Smartphone ownership is continuing to increase from the level in these studies, with 46% of American adults owning one in February 2012, up from 35% nine months previously (Smith, 2012).
+Smartphone ownership is continuing to increase from the level in these studies, with 46% of American adults owning one in February 2012, up from 35% nine months previously (Smith 2012).
 So increasingly it is the norm to access the internet from small, mobile, handheld devices and to do so regularly, as a normal part of daily life.

-Mobile phones are near ubiquitous and it is more likely than ever that a new mobile phone will be capable of accessing the internet.
-Indeed, it is forecast by Neilsonwire that by the end of 2011 more smartphones will be sold in the US than "normal" standard mobile phones (Entner, 2010).
+It is more likely than ever that a new mobile phone will be capable of accessing the internet.
+Indeed, it is forecast by Nielsenwire that by the end of 2011 more smartphones will be sold in the US than standard mobile phones (Entner 2010).
 However, as the phrase "internet capable handheld device" suggests, phones are not alone in providing internet access on the move.
-Most handheld games devices (for example, Nintendo DS; Apple iPod Touch, Sony PSP) include WIFI access to the internet as do netbooks and tablets, with tablet computers such as the iPad from Apple having the option of inbuilt 3G connectivity through the mobile phone networks.
+Most handheld games devices (for example, Nintendo DS, Apple iPod Touch, Sony PSP) include Wi-Fi access to the internet, as do netbooks and tablets, with tablet computers such as the iPad from Apple having the option of inbuilt 3G connectivity through the mobile phone networks.

-3. Areas of variation between fixed Information Literacy and Mobile Information Literacy from the literature
+3. Areas of variation between fixed IL and mobile IL from the literature

-The use of a variety of handheld devices to search for and use information on the move, moves us further away again from the comprehensive competency based approach of the dominant information literacy models.
+The use of a variety of handheld devices to search for and use information on the move, moves us further away from the comprehensive competency-based approach of the dominant IL models.

-The frame or lens which we would need to make sense of information literacy within a mobile context is different to a lens that would fit a fixed environment.
+The frame or lens which we would need to make sense of IL within a mobile context is different to a lens that would fit a fixed environment.
 To get useful knowledge about how people act in the mobile environment, we need to consider the unique nature of satisfying information needs on the move.

-Based on the existing literature, there are four key areas in which mobile information literacy would vary from traditional views of information literacy, or "fixed" information literacy.
+Based on the existing literature, there are four key areas in which mobile IL would vary from traditional "fixed" views of IL:

-"Fixed" Information Searching "Mobile" Information Searching Where?
+Fixed information searching Mobile information searching Where?
 Largely in "set" places.
 At a desktop computer (with little variation in software); at a fixed workplace; within a library.
-Anywhere; any mobile device (phone, games device, eBook reader - massive variation in device).
+Anywhere.
+Any mobile device (phone, games console, e-book reader - massive variety of devices).
 What?
-Anything and Everything.
-Normally quick information, often context or location specific.
+Anything and everything.
+Normally quick information, often context- or location-specific.
 How?
 Range of established tools to access and manage wide range of information sources.
 Standard search engines.
 Often narrow apps and individual specialist sites rather than open web.

 Time spent?
 Varies.
 Often slow, long access.
 People spending long periods searching for, organising and extracting information, especially for academic use.
-Quick / Fast only.
+Quick / fast only.
 Shorter searches.
 Little pondering and extracting information.
-Favour short chunks of info.
-"Convenience" of device.
+Favour short chunks of information.
+Convenience of device. especially for academic use.
+Convenience of device.

-3.1 Where it is manifested.
+3.1 Where it is manifested